katelync12/APO-Website/README.md

 7. If you modify something that is part of viteapp, go inside /viteapp/ and call

 ```
-v
+python manage.py runserver 8002
 ```

 Changes will be shown after this command is complete.
 You can call this while the Django server is running or not.
 8. Before pushing, test to ensure your code compiles locally and through Docker.
 Add any additional pip installs to the Dockerfile

 ## Annoying Python Virtual Environment Stuff